 Motors, electrical machinery, ovens, desktop and laptop computer equipment are all part of the internal sources that must be considered.

-Ventilation and mechanical or forced extraction is another source of heat loss which is necessary to increase or compensate the air temperature.
+VENTILATION AND EXTRACTION SYSTEMS - Ventilation and mechanical or forced extraction is another source of heat loss which is necessary to increase or compensate the air temperature.

 Today there are programs or applications, which make the calculations of thermal load, but often by ignorance or little information of the parameters requested are made incorrectly, knowing the above concepts, we are sure that in a next calculation, will be made clearly correct and concise